 If an employee believes that they have been unlawfully harassed or subjected to other prohibited conduct, they should provide a complaint to the employee's own supervisor, or the Executive Director or authorized designee, as soon as possible after the incident.
 If the complaint concerns the employee's own supervisor, then the employee should provide the complaint to the Executive Director or authorized designee.
-If the complaint concerns the Executive Directors, the employee is encouraged to submit the complaint in writing, but this is not a requirement.
-The employee's complaint should include details of the incident or incidents, names of individuals involved and names of any witnesses and the dates.
+If the complaint concerns the Executive Director, the employee should provide the complaint to the Chair of the HCAOG Board of Directors.
+The employee is encouraged to submit the complaint in writing, but this is not a requirement.
+The employees' complaint should include details of the incident or incidents, names of individuals involved and names of any witnesses and the dates.
 Supervisors will refer all harassment complaints to the Executive Director, authorized designee or the Chair of the HCAOG Board of Directors.
-The Executive Director, authorized designee or the Chair of the HCAOG Board of Directors.
-The Executive Director, authorized designee or the Chair of the HCAOG Board of Directors.
 The Executive Director, authorized designee or the Chair of the HCAOG Board of Directors will immediately undertake an effective, thorough and objective investigation of the harassment allegations.
 Confidentiality will be maintained to the fullest extent possible under the circumstances.

 If the investigating official determines that unlawful harassment or other prohibited conduct has occurred, effective remedial action will be taken in accordance with the circumstances involved.
 Any employee determined by HCAOG to be responsible for unlawful harassment or other prohibited conduct will be subject to appropriate disciplinary action, up to and including termination of employment.
 HCAOG will advise all parties concerned of the results of the investigation.
 HCAOG will take appropriate action to remedy any loss to the employee resulting from harassment.
 HCAOG will not retaliate against the employee for filing a complaint and will not tolerate or permit retaliation by management, employees or coworkers.
-Disciplinary action may also be taken against any supervisor or manager who condones or ignores unlawful harassment policy.
+Disciplinary action may also be taken against any supervisor or manager who condones or ignores unlawful harassment or otherwise fails to take appropriate action to enforce this unlawful harassment policy.

 HCAOG encourages all employees to report any incidents of harassment or other prohibited conduct forbidden by this policy immediately so that complaints can be quickly and fairly resolved.
 The employee should also be aware that the Federal Equal Employment Opportunity Commission (FEEOC) and the California Department of Fair Employment and Housing (DFEH) may investigate and prosecute complaints of prohibited harassment in employment.
-If an employee thinks that they have been harassed or retaliated against for resisting or complaining, the employee may file a complaint with the appropriate agency.
+If an employee thinks that they have been harassed or retaliated against for resisting or complaining about harassment, the employee may file a complaint with the appropriate agency.
 More information can be found on the DFEH's website at www.dfeh.ca.gov.